 About Nottingham Hearing Biomedical Research Unit (NHBRU)

 The National Institute for Health Research (NIHR) Nottingham Hearing Biomedical Research Unit is a partnership between University of Nottingham, Nottingham University Hospitals Trust and Medical Research Council Institute of Hearing Research.
 We believe that scientists need to appreciate what hearing impairments mean, both from the standpoint of the patient and the clinician in order to make good progress in the field.
-This NIHR initiative builds on established programmes of research and intervention using hearing instruments, auditory learning and the auditory brain to offer further development of seven broad research themes.
+This NIHR initiative builds on established programmes of research and intervention using hearing instruments, auditory learning and the auditory brain to offer further development of four broad research themes.

 Nottingham University Hospitals NHS Trust is delighted to be working in partnership with the University of Nottingham and the MRC to support the NIHR Nottingham Hearing Biomedical Research Unit.
 It is an exciting, important endeavour that will further improve services for patients and their families locally, nationally and internationally.
 It is truly inspiring work being taken forward by a truly inspiring team.Dr Peter Homa Chief Executive, Nottingham University Hospitals NHS Trust